The first watchfulness in finding resources is to limit expenses and the cost of time. You can do this by

 (Expansion on point 1) By not leaving your desk, I mean using your computer and the Internet to gain information on the Grenada Revolution.
 Primarily this is done through search engines and through links found at Grenada-related WEB pages.

 Most likely, your local library can order the title you seek through the Interlibrary Loan (ILL) system.
 The book may come from the Wake Forest University Library in North Carolina, for example, and be shipped to your library via ILL.
 You are notified of the book's arrival at your local library.
-You pay a nominal fee ($5 or so) and you can take the book home to study; returning the book within the specified time.
+You pay a nominal fee and you can take the book home to study; returning the book within the specified time.
 The first time this happens you may feel that this is the best thing since rural electrification.